qri-io/ipfs_camp/04 automation.md

 When you provided a transform script to Qri, it embedded the script into the dataset, which means Qri now has a script in it's history we're able to access & reuse to make the dataset self-updating.
 This script also forms part of the _audit trail_ of your dataset, making it possible for others to understand exactly what steps you took to get from one transform state to the other.

-### Scheduled updates
+### 4.2 Scheduled updates

-But we have another problem.
+We have another problem.
 We don't know _when_ the next release of js-ipfs is coming out.
 We know the next release will be _soon_, but soon means we'll have to constantly check the js-ipfs repo, waiting for a release.

 Qri includes an _update daemon_ that allows us to schedule checks for fresh data.
 We can start the daemon and _schedule_ our dataset to re-run the transform script at some time interval.
 On every interval occurance, the update daemon will start qri, run the transform script, and compare the results to existing dataset version.
 If nothing has changed, qri will record a record of having checked, but _not_ create a new version.
 If qri detects new data, it'll automatically update my dataset for me.